 As a room mom, you are only responsible for the events that take place with your child’s class, most often in their classroom.
 Otherwise, the name “room mom” just wouldn’t make sense.

-Room mom duties do not include school-wide events like fundraisers, sporting events, field days, festivals, etc. The PTO may ask you to get involved in them, but they are not required unless it is explicitly stated in the school handbook.
+Room mom duties do not include school-wide events like fundraisers, sporting events, field days, festivals, back to school events, etc. The PTO may ask you to get involved in them, but they are not required unless it is explicitly stated in the school handbook.

 Room parenting is a great opportunity for moms and dads who want to be involved, but don’t want to get pulled into these types of major school-wide activities, which can be overwhelming for some.